kirandeepkaurkiran64-sys/Induction_response/README.md

 #### 3:30 to 4:00
 ### A small activity by Dr. Arvind Dhingra
 Dr. Arvind Dhingra Sir ended this day with his informative words and one avtivity.
+## Day 7 (7th August 2025)
+#### 9:30 to 10:30
+###  Dr. Parminder Singh (Dean Student Welfare)
+With a breif Presentation Dr. Parminder Singh let us know about following things
+* Hostel
+* Central Library
+* Computer center
+* Sports
+* Basic Amenities
+  * ATM
+  * Bank
+  * Canteen
+* Societies and Clubs
+* Student Council
+* Medical Facilities
+* Scholarships
+* No-ragging
+#### 10:30 to 11:30
+### Lecture by Dr. Amit Kamra
+So, The day started with a wounderful lecture of Dr. Amit Kamra.
+He introduced us with the Digital Marketing Club (DMC).
+He told us that how in 2019 Respected Principal Sir have an idea that we should make our own Gne page on Facebook.
+Then later on Dr. Amit Sir create official pages on other platforms like Instagram, youtube and linkedin.
+He shows us our seniors hardwork for maintaining these profiles and making new projects, videos and create contents.
+#### 11:30 to 12:30
+### Dr. Randhir Singh on "Conduct of Examination"
+Sir start with a line that "Ignorance is not an excuse".
+I really throught that after listening to this line i would never ignore any information given by our teacher.
+Beacuse if one ignore an important information given by a mentor then this can lead toward a big cause.
+After that sir give us a brief touch on acaemic portal coving all important things And tell us about the examination how the number divided into different parts and much more.
+#### 12:30 to 1:30 Break
+#### 1:30 to 2:30
+### P2P Lecture by Seniors
+#### 2:30 to 3:30
+### Chemistry Lecture by Prof. Karan Bhalla